MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-openxr.md

 > The detailed [specification](https://htmlpreview.github.io/?https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/remote_openxr/specification.html) can be found in the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).

 To initialize a speech recognizer on the player app, the remote app can call ```xrInitializeRemotingSpeechMSFT```.
-This call transmits speech initialization parameters, which consists of a language, a dictionary of phrases, and the contents of a grammar file, to the player app.
+This call transmits speech initialization parameters, which consist of a language, a dictionary of phrases, and the contents of a grammar file, to the player app.

 > [!NOTE]
 > Before version [2.6.1](holographic-remoting-version-history.md#v2.6.1) the speech recognizer must only be initialized once per ```XrSession```.